 Sheila Olmstead

-Sheila Olmstead is an Associate Professor of Public Affairs at the Lyndon B. Johnson School of Public Affairs at the University of Texas, Austin as well as a visiting fellow at Resources For the Future in Washington D.C.
-Her research interests cover environmental and natural resource economics and policy, with a focus on water, energy, and wildfire.
+Sheila Olmstead is a professor at the Brooks School of Public Policy and an Atkinson Scholar at the Atkinson Center for Sustainability at Cornell University. is an associate professor of Public Affairs at the Lyndon B. Johnson School of Public Affairs at the University of Texas, Austin, as well as the president of the Association of Environmental and Resource Economists.
 Olmstead’s research has been published in leading journals such as the Journal of Economic Perspectives, Proceedings of the National Academy of Sciences, Journal of Business and Economic Statistics, Journal of Environmental Economics and Management, and Water Resources Research.
-With Nathaniel Keohane, she is the author of the 2007 book Markets and the Environment.
-She also served as the senior economic for energy and the environment at the President’s Council of Economic Advisors from 2016-2017.
-Olmstead also served as a senior economist on the White House Council of Economic Advisors in 2021.
+With Nathaniel Keohane she is the author of the 2007 book Markets and the Environment.
+She also served as the senior economist for energy and the environment at the President’s Council of Economic Advisors from 2016 to 2017.